herreraja/herreraja.github.io/_posts/2019-07-28-design-data-intensive-applications-log-analysis.md

 - Checking how many users have been registered in X period of time.
 - Querying specific data for sending events to users or another service for marketing purposes like Braze.

 It’s quite common to find all these jobs running on Jenkins in a big instance although some sophisticated companies run the jobs only on-demand using services like AWS Batch.
-This requires to dispose an instance and query the production database which can get overloaded by connections and queries.
+This requires to dispose of an instance and query the production database which can get overloaded by connections and queries.

 `We already have all this information in the logs`.
 Why don’t use it?
 Processing simple files barely require CPU (even we can use only unix tools) and we wouldn’t need to connect to the production database.
 We only need to be sure to `have proper logs`.
 Even exist services like AWS Datapipeline which automatize the log processing and do it on-demand.